aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.9.rst.txt

             a = {1, 2 +  3}
             a = {1, 2 -  3}
             a = {1, 2 *  3}
-        Note: these are just some of the possible choices.
+        Note: these are just some of the possible choices and that some of them might raise other types of exceptions.

 Missing comma in a list